sdgilley/search-images/README.md

     * `COMPUTER_VISION_ENDPOINT` - the endpoint you created from the OCR Quickstart
     * `COMPUTER_VISION_SUBSCRIPTION_KEY` - the key you created from the OCR Quickstart

+* If you want to run this in VS Code, see [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)

 * Install the OCR client library.

     ```console